On This Page

 Motor and Power Performance

-The motor and power of your electric scooter really depends on what you want to use it for.
+The motor and power of your electric scooter really depend on what you want to use it for.
 It all comes down to time.
 If you need to get somewhere fast, consider getting something more powerful.
 If it’s just to stroll around the community, then this might not be as important for you.

 For practical purposes, power is important for speed, also if there are any hills it might need to climb.
-You can measure that through the voltage, watt and torque.
+You can measure that through the voltage, watt, and torque.

 If you need something to compare your options with, consider the Horizon M Classic Looks and Long Range scooter we offer.
 It can go 20mph with a 36V (voltage) and 350W (watts).
 By comparing it to other electric scooters, you can get an idea of what kind of power you want.

 How long a scooter can run is probably one of the biggest make it or break it.
 If you choose a scooter that doesn’t last long, it might not even be worth it to you.
 That’s why it’s important to know what battery your scooter comes with and what kind of battery brands you can add on.

 For Safety, IEC standards are an important regulation to understand.
 They partner with other organizations to develop protocols for lithium batteries and more.
 It’s important to make sure any batteries you choose are up to global standards.